YemingLakeForest/YemingLakeForest.github.io/_posts/2019-08-10-back-on-the-road-again.md

 desktops of several risk managers, tracking and monitoring our clients' maintenance margin requirements.
 By the time I left, the system has been reversed to a service that satisfies real-time ad hoc margin calculations, and the service is exposed on the portal site for use by external clients.
-Because of the delivery of this high profile project, the company won the business of a government backed investment institution in Singapore.
+Because of the delivery of this high profile project, the company won the business of a government-backed investment institution in Singapore.
-This was quite an achievement back then and put a smile in many's faces.
-Although in the investment banking environment, the technical department only gets a small slice of the cake, but as a relatively junior guy delivering all these, I was quite well rewarded.
+This was quite an achievement back then and put a smile on many's faces.
+Although in the investment banking environment, the technical department only gets a small slice of the cake, as a relatively junior guy delivering all these, I was quite well rewarded.
 And we will now smoothly transition to the next chapter, what I've got.

 #### 1·1
 __What I've Achieved__

-Bai Yansong once said that, [failure is not the mother of success, rather, victory is the mother of success](http://news.ifeng.com/a/20160907/49929707_0.shtml)).
+Bai Yansong once said that [failure is not the mother of success, rather, victory is the mother of success](http://news.ifeng.com/a/20160907/49929707_0.shtml)).
 I deeply agree with this.
-Over the years I have witnessed first hand and participated in the whole progress of software projects from scratch.
-Learn how to turn the ideas and ideas of customers and traders into a robust, scalable systems.
+Over the years I have witnessed and participated in the whole progress of software projects from scratch.
+Learn how to turn the ideas and ideas of customers and traders into a robust, scalable system.
 The successful delivery of these high profile projects has built up my confidence in this industry.
-I participated in these projects as project manager, personnel supervisor, and technical backbone, as well as getting my hands dirty to lead charges up front.
-This mentality gave me confidence to take on any complex development projects and challenges.
+I participated in these projects as a project manager, personnel supervisor, and technical backbone, as well as getting my hands dirty to lead charges upfront.
+This mentality gave me the confidence to take on any complex development projects and challenges.

 Apart from some bureaucratic matters, I rarely needed to report to my direct manager.
-I directly engage to clients and business owners.
+I directly engage with clients and business owners.
 An autonomous environment is also an important factor that propelled my growth.

 Through these years I rose up the corporate ladder pretty quickly and grasped all possible opportunities for promotion.